CircuitSetup/Expandable-6-Channel-ESP32-Energy-Meter/README.md

 ##
 **Q:** Can I use this CT with the 6 channel meter?

 **A:** More than likely, yes!
-As long as the output is rated at less than 1V or 720mA.
+As long as the output is rated at less than 720mV RMS, or 33mA.

+##
+**Q:** Can I use SCT-024 200A CTs with the 6 channel meter?

+**A:** If you need to measure up to 200A, then this is not recommended.
+At 200A, the SCT-024 will output 100mA.
+That means, **the max you should measure with the SCT-024 plugged into the 6 channel meter is 66A**.
+In a residential setting with 200A service, it is highly unlickly that you will use more than 66A per phase sustained.
+In fact, unless you have your own dedicated transformer, and a very large house, it is impossible.

 ##
 **Q:** How do I know if my CT has a burden resistor?